NSMBWCommunity/NSMBW-Speedrun-Guides/pages/Getting Started/practice.md

 ## Practice Mod

-The **Practice Mod** is the best way to practice most aspects of this game.
+The **Practice Mod** is the best way to practice this game.
+It is packed with a multitude of features, including:

-<i class="fas fa-info-circle" style="font-size: 0.8em; color: #007bff;"></i> <i>The Practice Mod is essentially a combination of Rynnoo's stage edits and RoadrunnerWMC's `NSMBW Practice Mode`, hence the filename `Roadrunner Rynnoo Edit`.</i>

-The NSMBW Practice Mod is packed with a multitude of features, including:

 1. Pipes placed throughout almost every level for quick access to rooms that may typically take a long time to reach.
 In 8-Airship, there is a pipe at the start of the level that takes you directly to the Bowser Jr. fight.